MMCUAVCompany/SmartPayloadProtocol/hardware/hardware.md

 **MMCPayloadConnector-Drone**
 The MMCPayloadConnector-Drone part is Installed on every MMC drone platforms:
 ![connector-drone](../resources/connector-drone.png)

 **MMCPayloadConnector-Payload**
 The MMCPayloadConnector-Payload part is used in every payloads whitch can mount to MMC drone platforms.This document mainly introduces MMCPayloadConnector-Payload.

+**Maximum weight of Payloads must be less than 3kg**
 ![connector-payload](../resources/connector-payload.png)

 These two parts are electrically connected by Pogo-Pin when the Dorne and Payload system is working:
 ![working](../resources/connector-working.png)

-#Pogo-Pin
+# Pogo-Pin
 ![pogopins](../resources/pogopins-1.png)
 **Features**